It's beyond time for the Florida Gators to have a real, stable starting quarterback.

 Franks has a long-range missile for a throwing arm, but has questions about his accuracy and decision-making skills.
 Just look at his dreadful, three-interception 2016 spring game performance.

 Trask was basically a lifetime backup in high school down in Texas, but was a camp freak.
 He also garnered positive reviews from folks in and around the Florida program last spring, especially after his impressive spring-game showing and during the fall.
-But his lack of real experience in high school is a major concern.
+His lack of real experience in high school is a major concern.

 Is Toney Deshaun Watson or even Jalen Hurts?
 Probably not, but McElwain, who tutored record-breaking quarterbacks at both Alabama and Colorado State, gets to wrap his supposed quarterback-whispering arms around him and see what happens.